Wild Animals in Circuses (Prohibition) Bill

 Overview

 This bill aims to ban the use of wild animals in circuses in England and Wales.
-It makes it an offense to use a wild animal in a circus performance or exhibition, with penalties for violations.
+It makes it an offense to use a wild animal in a circus performance or exhibition, with penalties for those who violate the law.
+The bill also establishes inspection powers to ensure compliance.

 Description